GeoffHayward/ArduinoTvLights/README.md

 #define _VREF 4.96 // Multimeter reading
 ```

-If you use this code, please open an issue with a link to a video clip of it working with your TV and any feedback.
+If you use this code, please open an issue and send feedback.